Aditi404/cinemaholics/README.md

 ## How to run the project?

 1. Clone this repository in your local system.
+2. Run the command pip install -r requirements.txt to install all the required libraries.
-2. Replace YOUR_API_KEY in  `static/recommend.js` file.
+3. Replace YOUR_API_KEY in  `static/recommend.js` file.
-3. Open your terminal/command prompt from your project directory and run the `main.py` file by executing the command `python main.py`.
+5. Open your terminal/command prompt from your project directory and run the `main.py` file by executing the command `python main.py`.
-4. Hurray!
+6. Hurray!
 Done.

 ![Python](https://img.shields.io/badge/Python-3.8-blueviolet)
 ![API](https://img.shields.io/badge/API-TMDB-fcba03)